seandstewart/bardly/pending/romances/cymbeline/uncut.md

 Could deem his dignity?

 **Mother**
-With marriage wherefore was he mock’d,
+With marriage wherefore was he mock'd,
 To be exiled, and thrown
 From Leonati seat, and cast
 From her his dearest one,